pixelstorm/coding_guidelines_custom_builds/README.md

 ### Css
 1. Use bourbon and neat NOT BOOTSTRAP
 1. Use a BEM css metholodgy
+1. dont use id's for css selectors.
+Only use ids for js
+1. use fluid typography mixin for type, padding, margins etc to match mobile and desktop designs accurately. [fluid type mixin](https://madebymike.com.au/writing/precise-control-responsive-typography/)

 ### html
 HTML5 elements and markup to be used according to best practices